Chackochan-Ltd/ai-document-qa-rag/README.md

 # 📄 AI Document Q&A Assistant (RAG-based)

-An AI-powered application that allows users to upload PDF documents and ask questions in natural language.
+An intelligent **AI-powered Document Question & Answer system** that allows users to upload a PDF (notes, PPT exports, documents) and ask questions in natural language.

-The system retrieves relevant content from the document using semantic search and generates accurate, grounded answers using a Large Language Model.
+The system retrieves relevant content from the document and generates **clear, user-friendly answers** in either:
+- **Bullet points**, or
+- **Short explanatory paragraphs**

+based on the **intent of the question**.

 ---

 ## 🚀 Features

-- Upload any PDF document (notes, resumes, reports, research papers)
+- 📄 Upload PDF documents
-- Ask questions in plain English
-- AI answers strictly based on document content
+- 🔍 Semantic search using vector embeddings (FAISS)
-- Uses Retrieval-Augmented Generation (RAG) to prevent hallucinations
+- 🧠 Retrieval-Augmented Generation (RAG)
-- Clean separation between UI and AI logic
+- ✍️ Clean, summarized answers (no prompt leakage)
+- 🧾 Bullet-point or paragraph answers based on question type
+- ❌ Graceful fallback if the answer is not found
+- 🌐 Deployed using Streamlit Cloud

 ---

-## 🧠 Tech Stack
+## 🛠️ Tech Stack

-- **Python**
+- **Python 3.10**
+- **Streamlit** – Web interface
-- **LangChain** – RAG orchestration
+- **LangChain** – RAG pipeline
-- **OpenAI API** – LLM & embeddings
 - **FAISS** – Vector similarity search
+- **Sentence-Transformers** – Local embeddings
-- **Streamlit** – Web interface
+- **facebook/bart-large-cnn** – Text summarization model
+- **HuggingFace Transformers**

 ---

-## 🏗️ Project Architecture
+## 🧠 How It Works (RAG Flow)

+1. PDF is uploaded by the user
+2. Text is extracted and split into chunks
+3. Chunks are converted into vector embeddings
+4. FAISS retrieves the most relevant chunks
+5. The LLM summarizes content based on the question
+6. Output is formatted cleanly for the user

+---

+## 🧪 Example Outputs

+### Question:
+**What is activity planning?**

+**Answer:**